 14. Take a journey with the Oslo-Bergen Railway

-If you plan to travel from Oslo to Bergen, or the opposite direction, the train line Bergensbanen (Bergen Railway) is the very best option.
+If you plan to travel from Oslo to Bergen, or in the opposite direction, the train line Bergensbanen (Bergen Railway) is the very best option.
 The Bergen to Oslo train is one of the most spectacular train journeys in the world, where it passes over the high mountain plateau Hardangervidda in the middle of Norway.

 TIP: Read our post What do to in Oslo if you plan to spend some days there as well